 Next, shift your gear to the smallest chain ring and the smallest cog.
 Doing this will loosen the chain and make it easier for you to remove it.
 Also, it will help to remove any tension on the chain, reducing the likelihood of accidents.
 Furthermore, removing the chain in this position is critical in the lubrication process and ensures better performance.
 To prevent your chain from dropping, wrap a piece of cloth or string around the chain and the bike frame to hold it in place.
 This step is particularly crucial if you are using quick-release chain links.

-You may also like: Best Men’s Mountain Bikes Under $1000 in 2023: Top Picks and Reviews
+You may also like: Best 29 Full Suspension Mountain Bikes in 2023

 Removing the Chain from Your Mountain Bike